Elieren/Kernel-C/README.md

 * [X] Added IDE driver for working with disks.

+* [x] Support for Loading and Executing C User Programs in Kernel.

 ## Iist of available commands:
 * htop - prints information about the heap
 * clear - clears the terminal